-A couple things you will be doing a lot of at The Summit is hiking and biking.
+One thing you will be doing a lot of at The Summit is hiking.
 The Summit is located in West Virginia, the MOUNTAIN STATE.
-This means that you will be riding and hiking trails of varying elevations and grades while at The Summit.
-Take this into consideration when selecting routes for your preparation rides.
-Brand new shoes hurt feet the worst.
+This means that you will be hiking trails of varying elevations and grades while at The Summit.
+Take this into consideration when selecting routes for your preparation hikes.
+Brand new boots hurt feet the worst.
 Break them in prior to arrival.